First Horizon Checking Account Review 2023

 First Horizon Bank is one checking option you might consider.
 If you’re interested in what else is available, here are there other banks for comparison.

-American Express® offers an FDIC-insured checking account with no monthly fees and no minimum deposit requirements.
+American Express®, member FDIC, offers an FDIC-insured checking account with no monthly fees and no minimum deposit requirements.

 Since this is an online checking account, your options for managing your money are limited to online and mobile banking.
 That’s something to keep in mind if you’re interested in branch banking.
 You can, however, withdraw cash fee-free at more than 37,000 MoneyPass ATMs nationwide.